robbibt/pyTMD/doc/source/background/Glossary.rst

     Amplitude
         one half of the range of a tidal constituent

+    Amphidrome
+        point of zero tidal amplitude in a tidal wave due to a canceling of tidal waves

     Anomaly
         angular distance between the perihelion and the position of a celestial body